IntersectMBO/plutus/README.md

 nix build -f default.nix localPackages.language-plutus-core
 ```

-The Plutus Core specification is also built this way, as the attribute `plutus-core-spec`.
+The Plutus Core specification is also built this way, as the attribute `docs.plutus-core-spec`.

 ### Binary caches